citizenfx/fivem-docs/content/docs/fxdk/_index.md

 # Limitations
 FxDK was designed as a local-only development environment for a single user.
-Whilst we are aware of the demand, due to technical difficulties, other users cannot join your session.
+While we are aware of the demand, due to technical difficulties, other users cannot join your session.

 This implies many steps need to be taken to make multi-user experience work as you'd expect.
 We have plans to make it easier, but it is a long-term concern and you should not expect it anytime soon.